pyzahl/Gxsm4/trunk/Gxsm4/README.md

 Note: there may be compile errors as of incomplete porting progress.

 See the file 'INSTALL' for more detailed information.

+## 2b.
+New build alternative: Meson buildsystem -- work in progress:
+Before getting started in every source folder run (install mmv tools)

+$ mln -s "*.C" "#1.cpp"

+The create your "builddir" in the project root folder.
+Run
+$ meson builddir
+$ cd builddir
+$ ninja
+$ ninja install

+Note: Currently the plugins are not completely build/failing with file not found, work in progress.

 ## 3. To-Do-List